 The business structure you choose will have legal and tax implications.
 The links to the right provide more information and help on this important topic.
 Do your research, seek the advice of an accountant or attorney, and pick the structure that will work best for you and your business.

 When you're ready, register your business structure at SilverFlume, Nevada's only online portal to handle all your licensing and registration needs in one place.
-To do that, click the SilverFlume button below to get started.
+Click the SilverFlume button to get started.